ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-experience-push-message.md

 * **[!UICONTROL Destination]**

    Select a specific destination, such as a web, deep, or hybrid link, to send users when they click-through the message.
-For more information, see [Destinations](/help/using/acquisition-main/c-create-destinations.md). \
+For more information, see [Destinations](/help/using/acquisition-main/c-create-destinations.md).

    >[!TIP]
    >
    >When you use the * **[!UICONTROL Web Link]** or **[!UICONTROL Custom Link]** destination types, the destination type is not tracked.
 Only **[!UICONTROL Deep Links]** are tracked.

-## Requirements for Rich Push Notifications
+## Requirements for rich push notifications

 Here are the requirements for sending rich push notifications: